CommunityNHS IVF Eligibility CalculatorAbout us

 Eligibility criteria are the requirements, set by your local ICB, that must be met in order for you to receive NHS-funded fertility treatment.

-What are the NHS eligibility criteria for heterosexual couples?
+What are the NHS IVF eligibility criteria for heterosexual couples?

-As we've explored above, there's no nationally consistent set of eligibility criteria for heterosexual couples seeking NHS-funded fertility treatment.
-Each ICB sets its own criteria - and that can make things really confusing.
+As we've explored above, there's no consistent set of eligibility criteria for heterosexual couples seeking NHS-funded fertility treatment.
+Each ICB and region sets its own criteria — and that can make things really confusing.

-However, there are some common factors and requirements that most ICBs take into account:
+However, there are some common factors and requirements that most NHS boards take into account:

-- Evidence of infertility: before you can be considered eligible for NHS-funded fertility treatment, most people will need to demonstrate that they have tried to conceive naturally through unprotected sex for at least two years (unless there is a medical reason why this isn't possible).
-Some ICBs require at least three years of trying.
+• Evidence of infertility: before you can be considered eligible for NHS-funded fertility treatment, most people will need to demonstrate that they have tried to conceive naturally through unprotected sex for at least two years (unless there is a medical reason why this isn't possible).
+Some ICBs in England require at least three years of trying.

-- Clinical factors: because age is one of the leading factors of infertility, one of the most important requirements for whether you can receive NHS-funded fertility treatment is your age.
-Typically, the upward age limit is between 40-42 for most ICBs, but some have stricter requirements.
+• Clinical factors: because age is one of the leading factors of infertility, one of the most important requirements for whether you can receive NHS-funded fertility treatment is your age.
+Typically, the upward age limit is between 40-42, but in some places the requirements are stricter.
 Other factors include whether you have any underlying conditions, and the number and quality of eggs you have available (this is known as your ovarian reserve).

-- Lifestyle factors: lifestyle factors include things like whether you have ever smoked, and your body mass index (BMI).
-While these do vary considerably across ICBs, it's important to be aware that all ICBs have a maximum BMI limit for the maternal partner - and some also take into account the BMI of the paternal partner.
+• Lifestyle factors: lifestyle factors include things like whether you have ever smoked, and your body mass index (BMI).
+While these do vary considerably across local the UK, it's important to be aware that all policies have a maximum BMI limit for the maternal partner — and some also take into account the BMI of the paternal partner.

-- Fertility history: many ICBs take into account any fertility treatment you may have had previously.
-For example, if you've already had IUI or IVF treatment - even if you paid for it privately - many ICBs may not consider you for further NHS-funded treatment.
+• Fertility history: many policies take into account fertility treatment you may have had previously.
+For example, in some areas, if you've already had IUI or IVF treatment — even if you've paid for it privately - you may not be able to access further NHS-funded treatment.

-- Family history: most ICBs take into account whether you already have children.
-Some will allow children from previous relationships, but over 76% of ICBs will only fund IVF if neither you nor your partner has any living children.
-Existing children isn't the only factor to consider here, either - some ICBs also factor in how long you've cohabited with your partner.
+• Family history: in most parts of the UK, whether or not you already have children will be taken into account.
+Some boards will allow children from previous relationships, but over 76% of ICBs in England will only fund IVF if neither you nor your partner has any living children.
+Existing children isn't the only factor to consider here, either — some policies also factor in how long you've cohabited with your partner.

-What are the NHS eligibility criteria for female same-sex couples?
+What are the NHS IVF eligibility criteria for female same-sex couples?

 As a female same-sex couple, one of the key differences in eligibility criteria is that you'll need to provide evidence of infertility by first going through a number of rounds of unsuccessful artificial insemination (such as IUI).

-It's important to be aware that ICBs have different or additional requirements regarding:
+It's important to be aware that ICBs and the regions have different or additional requirements regarding:

-Self-funded artificial insemination can cost between £900 - £1250 per treatment package and it's not uncommon for an ICB to require a female same-sex couple to have undergone 12 rounds of artificial insemination.
+Self-funded artificial insemination can cost between £900 to £1250 per treatment package and it's not uncommon for ICBs in England to require a female same-sex couple to have undergone 12 rounds of artificial insemination.
 This makes it a really important budgeting factor to be aware of, and the basis for important campaigns about equality in the fertility sector.
+[3]

 What is ‘service generosity’?

-Another thing to make sure you understand is your ICB's 'service generosity'.
+Another thing to make sure you understand is your NHS board's 'service generosity'.
 This is the term we use here at Fertility Mapper to describe how comprehensive the fertility treatment on offer is.
 In particular, we look at three elements:

-Service generosity varies widely across ICBs.
-For example, not all ICBs offer the same number of rounds of IVF - in fact, 68% only offer one round.
+Service generosity varies widely across the UK.
+For example, not all ICBs offer the same number of rounds of IVF — in fact, 68% of ICBs in England only offer one round.

 It's also important to know how many embryo transfers are included, and how long you can store surplus embryos free of charge (41% of ICBs will only store embryos for one year — after which, you'll need to find alternative private storage).